ralesi/mintty-quake-console/README.md

 	$ wget -O ~/.minttyrc https://github.com/lonepie/dotfiles/raw/master/minttyrc

 ## TO DO
+* pseudo-tabs implementation
+* create a port for puTTY/kiTTY
-* add support for putty, or maybe even console2
+* a port for Console2 or ConEmu?